 Listed and unlisted public real estate funds are governed by the Real Estate Investment Funds Regulations implemented by the CMA.
 All privately placed real estate funds are governed by the private placement rules in the Investment Funds Regulations, which are significantly more comprehensive and provide managers with much greater flexibility.
-The vast majority of private funds in Saudi Arabia are real estate-focused.
+The vast majority of private funds in Saudi Arabia are real estate focused.

-In July 2012, Saudi Arabia released the long-anticipated Real Estate Registered Mortgage Regulations (Mortgage Regulations).
+In July 2012, Saudi Arabia released the long-anticipated Real Estate Registered Mortgage Regulations (the Mortgage Regulations).
 The Mortgage Regulations provide the foundation for the creation of all mortgages in Saudi Arabia.
 The legislation represents a significant milestone in the registration, prioritisation and enforcement of security rights within Saudi Arabia.
-Many asset managers believe this will increase liquidity for potential home buyers in Saudi Arabia, and as a result are keen to acquire and develop properties.
-Most banking transactions have not yet complied with the Mortgage Regulations; however, the SCB has recently issued circulars requiring banks to start registering mortgages under the Mortgage Regulations, and has issued various incentives for mortgage holders.
+Many asset managers believe that this will increase liquidity for potential home buyers in Saudi Arabia, and as a result are keen to acquire and develop properties.